MuhammadSharjeel8/MuhammadSharjeel8.github.io/README.md

 # Muhammad Sharjeel

-I'm a third-year Computer Engineering student at Stony Brook University with a strong interest in embedded systems, computer architecture, and real-time software design.
+I'm a senior Computer Engineering student at Stony Brook University with a strong interest in embedded systems, computer architecture, and real-time software design.
 My experience spans both software and hardware, from low-level embedded programming to processor design and reliability-focused research.
 I enjoy designing systems that are efficient, maintainable, and rooted in fundamental engineering principles.

 ## Projects and Research